joaolrsarmento/scripts/email/email-server/README.md

 # Requisits

- - Windows as OS
+ OS: Windows as OS
- - imaplib
+ module: imaplib
- - email
+ module: email
- - win32api
+ module: win32api
- - win32print
+ module: win32print

+# Remember to fill informations on the constants file.
+The info you should fill is marked with "INSERT HERE".